 Child protection re-referrals a product of high caseloads

-Child protection referral statistics show that more than half (55 per cent) of young people referred to the UK's children's services return to the system at least once in the following six years.
+Child protection referral statistics show that more than half (55 per cent) of young people referred to UK child protection services return to the system at least once in the following six years.

 This is according to data from the Department for Education (DfE), which shows that high caseloads among social workers may be contributing to a rise in child protection re-referrals.